 (e) The public advisory process shall be administered as follows:

 (1) The utility shall initiate and convene its own public advisory process.
-The utility will hold at least:
+The utility will hold at least four meetings, including:

-(A) one introductory meeting; and
+(A) one introductory meeting;

+(B) two meetings prior to the utility selecting its preferred resource portfolio in which all relevant input provided by interested parties, including comments and concerns from the commission or its staff, are addressed and considered; and

-(B) one meeting regarding its preferred resource portfolio;
+(C) one meeting regarding its preferred resource portfolio;

 before submittal of its IRP to the commission.